Placing risk with Lloyd’s Europe

 Strong financial protection across Europe

-Our policies are backed by the same excellent financial ratings as Lloyd’s, so you can be sure placing risks with Lloyd’s Europe is safe and secure.
+Because they are 100% reinsured back to Lloyd’s Syndicates, LIC policies benefit from the same excellent financial ratings as Lloyd’s, so you can be sure placing risks with Lloyd’s Europe is safe and secure.

 A strong Chain of Security